 - appears abnormal or malignant (cancerous) via ultrasound

-If you often get functional cysts, your doctor may prescribe a hormonal contraceptive for you.
+A doctor may prescribe a hormonal contraceptive if you often get functional cysts.
 While this medication can help prevent new functional cysts from forming, it won’t shrink an existing cyst.

-Most women have ovarian cysts at some point during their lifetime.
+Most people with ovaries have ovarian cysts at some point during their lifetime.
 In fact, functional ovarian cysts are a normal part of your menstrual cycle.
 These cysts typically don’t have any symptoms and usually go away within a few weeks.

-Some other types of cysts, like dermoid cysts, cystadenomas, and endometriomas, are a lot less common.
-These cysts can continue to grow and become large in size.
+Some other types of cysts, like dermoid cysts, cystadenomas, and endometriomas, are much less common.
+These cysts can continue to grow and become large.

 Most cysts don’t need to be surgically removed.
 However, surgery may be recommended for cysts that are large, don’t go away on their own, or appear abnormal by ultrasound.